KDCinfo/expired-to-be/README.md

 ## Overview

   - Be reminded of little one-offs you don't think about too often; like butter, medicine, or the cleaning supplies under your sink.
-Maybe your pet's next vet visit.

   - Notifications are set to an expiration date that you provide, minus your chosen 'lead time'.